 The tuning is tailor-made for modern pop, hip-hop, and Audiomack enthusiasts with its powerful but detailed sub-bass thrust and clear treble contrast.
 It is also forgiving enough for plenty of long-listening sessions.

 Slide here to add your score on the gear!170 Votes

 For those that have already read our First Contact feature on the Xelento wireless, you can click on page 2 at the bottom and go into our in-depth sound analysis and comparisons.
-For everyone else who are here for the first time, read on!
+For everyone else who is here for the first time, read on!

 beyerdynamic has been pushing more and more into the wireless sector which interests me quite a lot of late.
 With the Amiron wireless in 2018, beyerdynamic went with some interesting BT technology to deliver a level of audio quality I did not expect.
-Nevermind it was missing LDAC, the quality driver inside more than compensated.
+Never mind it was missing LDAC, the quality driver inside more than compensated.